syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 ## Text Rotation

-You can rotate and resize the text by enabling the `RotatableElements` property of image editor. `ImageEditorElements` is an enum type with values Text and CustomView as shown in the following code snippet.
+You can rotate and resize the text by enabling the `RotatableElements` property of image editor. `ImageEditorElements` is an enum type with values Text, CustomView and None as shown in the following code snippet.

 {% tabs %}